invisispider/invisispider.github.io/README.md

 ## Current

-#### I resigned from that position due to necessary relocation and lifestyle changes, as I was starting a family of backwoods spiritualists.
-I have been freelancing in the time since.
-Most of my work has been under NDAs or not public in nature, so unfortunately, what I can share on github are mostly cute personal projects that I was just doing for fun in the rare case that I finished things like that.
+#### Most of my work has been under NDAs or not public in nature, so unfortunately, what I can share on github are mostly cute personal projects that I was just doing for fun in the rare case that I finished things like that.
+Reach out if you're looking for a fun, flexible, and well-rounded addition to your dev team.

 ---